2012-13 Michigan Men's Basketball Roster

 Wolverines Overcome Shooting Slump in Victory over Nebraska

-LaVall Jordan begins his fourth season as an assistant coach with the University of Michigan basketball program.
+LaVall Jordan begins his fifth season as an assistant coach with the University of Michigan basketball program.
 An Albion, Mich. native, Jordan will be one of U-M's top recruiters and coach the Maize and Blue backcourt players, while continuing to help in the development of defensive strategies, scouting opponents and on-court coaching.